Precision DC Motor Speed Control using Arduino PWM

 Configuring Timer2 and PWM Registers🔗

-On many PIC devices, Timer2 is commonly used for PWM generation via a CCP (Capture/Compare/PWM) module.
+On many PIC devices, Timer2 is commonly used for PWM generation via a CCP (Capture/Compare/PWMGenerating Audio with PIC Timers and PWMExplore how to configure PIC timers and PWM for audio signal generation, including hardware setup, duty cycle adjustments and simple tone creation.) module.
 Below is a simplified overview of the relevant registers:

 Register | Purpose |